ucsb-seclab/glitch_resistor/firmware/stm32/demo/README.md

 Before any of the demos, be sure to run `st-util`

+WARNING: Recompiling will likely result in different addresses, be sure to update the scripts appropriately

 ## Constant Diversification (ENUM/Return Value)
 The following enums are defined in the firmware:
 ```C